-The pandemic has spread all over the globe.
+Nowadays, disasters around the world are becoming ever more severe.
+Earthquakes, pandemics, floods, droughts, insect plagues, etc. occur frequently, and especially the COVID-19 virus, which broke out in 2019, has spread all over the globe.
 People are dying in droves all around the world and many more are in a constant state of panic, sensing that the great disasters are upon us.
 No one knows how long this pandemic will last or how many lives it will claim.
 Those who believe in God, however, know in their hearts that all things happen with God’s permission, and that absolutely nothing can happen without it.
-So what is God’s will in permitting this plague to come upon us?
+So what is God’s will in permitting these disasters to come upon us?

 Look Back in History and Seek God’s Will

 It is recorded in the Old Testament that the people of Sodom were evil, promiscuous, and corrupt, and that the city was brimming with bloodlust and slaughter, so much so that the people there even wanted to kill angels.
 Repentance never even occurred to them, and so God rained fire down upon them from heaven and destroyed them all.
 Those well-versed in the Bible, however, know that before God brought calamity upon the city, Abraham beseeched God on Sodom’s behalf.
 Here is an extract of this record from the Bible: “And Jehovah said, If I find in Sodom fifty righteous within the city, then I will spare all the place for their sakes. … And he said, … Peradventure ten shall be found there.
 And He said, I will not destroy it for ten’s sake” (Genesis 18:26–32).
 These verses not only reveal God’s righteous disposition, but even more so give us a sense of God’s great mercy and lenience.
-God would have spared Sodom if fifty righteous people could be found there, and He would also have spared the city if just ten righteous people could be found.
+God would have spared Sodom if just ten righteous people could be found.
 In spite of how deeply corrupt and wicked people were, God still hoped they would repent.
 It is a painful fact that not even ten righteous people could be found in such a large city, and so God ultimately had no choice but to destroy it.

 The people now living in this world, teeming with temptations, are even worse than the people of Sodom all those years ago.
 People today have been corrupted by Satan to such an extreme: They adore evil and love unrighteousness; the earth is awash with violence and adultery, and you can see karaoke bars, foot massage parlors, hotels, and dance clubs everywhere along main streets and small alleyways.
 Such places are filled with evil and promiscuity.
 Everyone lives to eat, drink, have fun, and indulge in physical pleasures, depraved in the extreme.
 There is no love between people, but everyone deceives, fights and vies with each other for status, fame and fortune; they cheat and scheme against one another, and even come to blows over money and profit.
 The whole of mankind lives under Satan’s domain, and no one has any love for positive things, or yearns for the light, or comes forward to accept the grace of God’s salvation.
 Even believers live in a cycle of sinning and confessing, totally unable to stay true to the Lord’s teachings.
 They go so far as to follow worldly trends and pursue pleasures of the flesh.
 Even when they know they are living in sin, they still cannot cast off the bonds of sin—their hearts have strayed too far from God.
 Didn’t the whole of mankind, corrupted to such an extreme, long ago reach the point where they should have been destroyed?